Overcoming Adrenaline

 In the same way that presenters perform 'grounding techniques' or actors perform short rituals before a scene, the familiar repetitions action of calmly putting your gloves on activates the basal ganglia and cerebellum, where these procedural memories are stored.

 But what if you don’t have gloves?
 It is not reasonable to always have gloves on you at all times.
 If you find yourself in a situation and have religiously drilled in the routine of gloving up, you are now stood there like a plum thinking “What do I do?”
 It doesn’t matter what you do.
-Standing there like a plumb and taking a breath is almost always safer that automatically rushing forwards into danger and the very thought of putting on your gloves has kicked started access to the procedural memories.
+Standing there like a plumb and taking a breath is almost always safer than automatically rushing forwards into danger and the very thought of putting on your gloves has kicked started access to the procedural memories.

 2. Rule out what you DON’T need to know.